-The International Codes are designed and promulgated to be adopted by reference by ordinance.
-Jurisdictions wishing to adopt the 2009 International Plumbing Code as an enforceable regulation governing plumbing systems should ensure that certain factual information is included in the adopting ordinance at the time adoption is being considered by the appropriate governmental body.
-The following sample adoption ordinance addresses several key elements of a code adoption ordinance, including the information required for insertion into the code text.
+The International Codes are designed and promulgated to be adopted by reference by legislative action.
+Jurisdictions wishing to adopt the 2012 International Plumbing Code as an enforceable regulation governing plumbing systems should ensure that certain factual information is included in the adopting legislation at the time adoption is being considered by the appropriate governmental body.
+The following sample adoption legislation addresses several key elements, including the information required for insertion into the code text.

-SAMPLE ORDINANCE FOR ADOPTION OF THE INTERNATIONAL PLUMBING CODE ORDINANCE NO.\\\\
+SAMPLE LEGISLATION FOR ADOPTION OF THE INTERNATIONAL PLUMBING CODE ORDINANCE NO.

-An ordinance of the [JURISDICTION] adopting the 2009 edition of the International Plumbing Code, regulating and governing the design, construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, use or maintenance of plumbing systems in the [JURISDICTION]; providing for the issuance of permits and collection of fees therefor; repealing Ordinance No. \\\\\\ of the [JURISDICTION] and all other ordinances and parts of the ordinances in conflict therewith.
+A[N] [ORDINANCE/STATUTE/REGULATION] of the [JURISDICTION] adopting the 2012 edition of the International Plumbing Code, regulating and governing the design, construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, use or maintenance of plumbing systems in the [JURISDICTION]; providing for the issuance of permits and collection of fees therefor; repealing [ORDINANCE/STATUTE/REGULATION] No. \\\\\\ of the [JURISDICTION] and all other ordinances or parts of laws in conflict therewith.